rathi2016/rathi2016.github.io/_posts/2017-08-18-all_about_self_in_ruby.markdown

 ## Examples of self

-Its better to learn new concepts in coding with examples because it's easy to see the differences in different senarioes
+It's better to learn new concepts in coding with examples because it's easy to see the differences in different scenarios

 **Inside of an instance method**